Kansas City tries to recover after mass shooting at Super Bowl celebration

 Lopez-Galvan, whose DJ name was “Lisa G,” was an extrovert and devoted mother from a prominent Latino family in the area, said Rosa Izurieta and Martha Ramirez, two childhood friends who worked with her at a staffing company.

-Taylor Swift, who is dating Chiefs tight end Travis Kelce, donated $100,000 to Lopez-Galvan's family.
-Two $50,000 donations were posted Friday under the singer's name on a GoFundMe page.
-Swift's representative confirmed the donations to Variety, the trade publication reported, and The Associated Press independently verified the posts.
+Taylor Swift, who is dating Chiefs tight end Travis Kelce, donated $100,000 to Lopez-Galvan's family through GoFundMe campaigns.

 Kansas City has long struggled with gun violence, and in 2020 it was among nine cities targeted by the U.S. Justice Department in an effort to crack down on violent crime.
 In 2023, the city matched a record with 182 homicides, most of which involved guns.